The Truth About Black Friday as a Small Business

 Hi lovelies,

-This week I wanted to peel back the curtain on something we do not always talk about openly as small business owners: Black Friday, the excitement, the pressure, the sales and the reality hidden beneath it all.
-This year, if I am completely honest, Black Friday nearly swallowed me whole.
+This week I wanted to peel back the curtain on something we don’t always talk about openly as small business owners: Black Friday.

 The Small Business Pressure Behind Black Friday

-The Emotional Rollercoaster
+The Emotional Rollercoaster of Retail

-With love and honesty
+With love and honesty,

 0 comments